 Why Visual Timers Work

 Visual timers make abstract time concrete.
-Watching a colored disk shrink gives an intuitive sense of how much time remains without requiring number reading.
+Watching a colored disk shrink gives an intuitive sense of how much time remains without reading any numbers.
 This makes them especially effective for young children, people with ADHD, and anyone who benefits from a glanceable, low-stress time reference.
+No clock-reading required.

 Great For